Writ of Restitution

 - The Landlord/Agent must meet the Officers at the property on the scheduled date and time.
 In the event that the Landlord/Agent is running late, notification should be made to the Sheriff's Office by calling 719-583-6405 and the Deputy will only wait 10 minutes.

 - The Landlord/Agent must provide a crew large enough to remove the Tenant's property within 1 hour (no longer than 2 hours) and be ready to begin on the scheduled date and time.
-If the Landlord/Agency does not provide enough manpower to complete the eviction in allotted time, then the Deputy can reschedule the eviction at the Landlord/Agent's expense.
+If the Landlord/Agency does not provide enough personnel to complete the eviction in allotted time, then the Deputy can reschedule the eviction at the Landlord/Agent's expense.

 - If the eviction time exceeds two hours the landlord will be subjected to additional fees (C.R.S.
 30-1-104)